Reid, Jenkins differ over Kap's ties to coalition

-PHILADELPHIA -- San Francisco 49ers safety Eric Reid said Wednesday that Eagles safety Malcolm Jenkins kicked Colin Kaepernick out of the Players Coalition, naming it as one of his reasons for splitting from the group.
-Jenkins says that's not true, that he has kept Kaepernick in the loop and the former quarterback preferred the relationship to be informal.
+PHILADELPHIA -- San Francisco 49ers safety Eric Reid said Wednesday that Eagles safety Malcolm Jenkins kicked Colin Kaepernick out of the Players Coalition, naming it as one of Reid's reasons for splitting from the group.
+Jenkins said that's not true, that he has kept Kaepernick in the loop and that the former quarterback preferred the relationship to be informal.

-Reid and Dolphins safety Michael Thomas announced on social media earlier in the day that they were breaking from the coalition started by Jenkins and former receiver Anquan Boldin just as word came out of a potential partnership between the coalition and the NFL, where the league would contribute nearly $100 million to causes considered important to African-American communities.
+Reid and Dolphins safety Michael Thomas announced on social media earlier in the day that they were breaking from the coalition started by Jenkins and former NFL receiver Anquan Boldin just as word came out of a potential partnership between the coalition and the NFL, in which the league would contribute nearly $100 million to causes considered important to African-American communities.

-ESPN's Jim Trotter and Jason Reid report that there is no quid pro quo, but the hope is that the league's commitment will create an environment in which players will no longer want to protest, as many have since Kaepernick first demonstrated during the national anthem last August.
+ESPN's Jim Trotter and Jason Reid report that there is no quid pro quo, but the hope is that the league's commitment will create an environment in which players will no longer want to protest, as many have since Kaepernick first demonstrated during the national anthem in August 2016.

-Reid said that Jenkins has not been including Kaepernick, the founder of the original movement, in communications.
+Eric Reid said that Jenkins has not been including Kaepernick, the founder of the original movement, in communications.

-"Malcolm, which is also a concern that I raised with him, Malcolm kicked Colin out of the coalition following the meeting in New York at the beginning of the season," Eric Reid said.
+"Malcolm, which is also a concern that I raised with him, Malcolm kicked Colin out of the coalition following the meeting in New York at the beginning of the season," Reid said.

 "There was a group message, I guess he was the administrator of the message and he took Colin out."